Dee-Techie/Cybersecurity-Portfolio/Write-Ups/Cyber-Kill-Chain.md

 # 🔍 Reconnaissance

-**Reconnaissance** is the first and foundational phase of the Cyber Kill Chain.
+**Reconnaissance** is the <ins>first and foundational phase</ins> of the Cyber Kill Chain.
 It involves gathering intel about the target — whether it’s a person, system, or organization.
 This is the **planning phase** where attackers collect as much public information as possible before launching an attack. 🧠🕵️‍♂️

 ---